OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 {: .warning}
 Retrospectively, this is something I regret.
 Not that it would have been a good help for the purpose, but it could be helpfull today in other areas.
 I'm still *NOT* convinced that making high level tests are a good thing.
 But instead of rejecting the patches, I think I should have redirect the efforts.

 Tests suites are better at tracking the low-level regressions.
-It might not be true for every projects but it is for OfflineIMAP which problems are IMAP servers and network craziness.
-Also, test suites are sightly slowing down the refactoring process due to the incident breakage occuring in the tests suites.
-Like it or not, it's a real deal for projects actively improved by few developers doing a lot of refactoring.
+It might not be true for every projects but it is for OfflineIMAP which main problems are IMAP servers and network craziness.

+Also, tests suites are sightly slowing down the refactoring process due to the incident breakage occuring in the tests suites.
+Like it or not, it's a real deal for projects improved by few active developers doing a lot of refactoring.

 Anyway, redirecting the efforts into another direction would have been very beneficial for the long-term.
 I missed that opportunity.

 {: .note}
-We still have few issues like that today but the strongest got fixes.
+Note: we still have few issues like that today but the strongest got fixes.

-**The idea I promoted was to use a IMAP Proxy of a IMAP server like Dovecot**.
+**The idea I promoted was to use a IMAP Proxy in front of a IMAP server like Dovecot**.
 With such tool, it's possible to achieve wonderfull things like

 - fake network latencies,
 - fake network disconnections,
 - fake limited bandwitdh,
+- reproduce any IMAP glitch,
 - pause the process at any time, inspect and resume,
 - etc...